Client Observability: iOS

 }

 This section outlines the structs and properties provided by the iOS audio and video statistics API.
-While all Video SDK platforms expose the same set statistics, there may be minor differences in how each platform structures or names individual fields.
+While all Video SDK platforms expose the same set of statistics, there may be minor differences in how each platform structures or names individual fields.
 These variations reflect platform-specific SDK design conventions rather than differences in the underlying metrics.

 OTTransportStats

-Represents shared transport-level estimation.
+Represents shared transport-level metrics.

 OTPublisherKitVideoNetworkStats